 For a few years, Marvin M. Mitchelson represented Paige Young in her divorce against husband Mark F. Segal in 1964.
 Mitchelson, a Beverly Hills lawyer was a media personality in the 1970s and 80s and 90s.
 Mitchelson is credited for introducing this term “Palimony” into divorce court and to the general public when he represented Michelle Triola Marvin in her financial claim against actor Lee Marvin.
 Lee Marvin dumped live in lover Michelle without a penny and Marvin Mitchelson became famous representing her.

 He’s all but forgotten in 2022.

 The Hon.
 Desmond Guinness, is frequently how his name is written, is from the famous Irish beer brand of course but he and his family are a highly titled, wealthy and elite family.
 Desmond and his wife Mariga founded the architectural preservation group Irish Georgian Society.
 Legendary photographer Slim Aarons produced some iconic photos of Desmond Guinness, one in particular with his very young children.
 The photo has probably been seen by more people than know the identity of Desmond Guinness.

 DeWain Valentine, Colorado born, Venice Beach based sculptor-artist, is one of the founding members of the “Light and Space movement” or “Finish Fetish” school which was born in Venice Beach in the 1960s.

-(These are the ones with definitive proof anyway.
-There are unconfirmed rumors about an association with Jonathan Winters. )
+These are the ones with definitive proof anyway.
+There are unconfirmed stories about an association with comedian Jonathan Winters.

 Paige’s story is one small story encompassing the industry and town of Hollywood, WW2 and post war Los Angeles the city, growing up in the San Fernando Valley in the 1950s where you lived in the same neighborhoods with 1950s icons like Annette Funicello and Tony Dow and the singing King family.